A Clinical Trial for People who have Received their First Dose of Pfizer or Moderna Covid Vaccine and are awaiting their second dose

 Led by Philips, BioIntelliSense and University of Colorado Anschutz Medical Campus

 Wearable Diagnostic for Detection of COVID-19 like Infection

 The purpose of this clinical study is to detect the signs and symptoms of early COVID-19 like infection using the FDA-cleared BioSticker™ multi-parameter wearable device.

 Join this Clinical Trial Today!

-Study participation will last fourteen (14) days.
+Study participation will last eight (8) days for the vaccination group or fourteen (14) days for the exposed or symptomatic participants and .
 During that time period, you will complete this study remotely, from the comfort of your home, and will be asked to complete the following activities:

 • Wear the BioSticker device continuously for 24 hours per day for the duration of the study

 • Complete a mobile or web-based health survey once per day